mahabur-rahman/docker/react-nest/nestapp/README.Docker.md

-# Using Docker Container Manually
+# Using Docker Container

 1. **Initialize your terminal**

-    Open your terminal and run:
+    Open your terminal and run and build with image:

     ```bash
         docker build -t nestjs-app .